-$^{^{13}}$ Age-groups are labelled according to the oldest members of the group so that, for example, the 24 year-old age group contains individuals aged 22, 23, 24 and 25.
+$^{^{18}}$ Age-groups are labelled according to the oldest members of the group so that, for example, the 23 year-old age group contains individuals aged 21, 22, and 23.
 Cohort-groups are labelled according to the relationship cohort = year-age, so that the cohort label refers to the midpoint of the years of birth of the group.
-For example, the 1906 cohort includes individuals born in years 1903-1909 and the 1994 cohort includes individuals born in years 1991-1997.
-In the analysis we use all the data available, but the results are similar when we estimate the model separately for each month of the year.
+For example, the 1915 cohort includes individuals born in years 1913-1917 and the 1990 cohort includes individuals born in years 1988-1992.

-14Application of the estimator requires aggregating the individual-level data into age-group-level data.
-To this end, we assign to each individual an inflation expectation equal to the midpoint of the range selected in Table 6 and then use the mean of this midpoint as the inflation expectation of each age-group.
+19Application of the estimator requires aggregating the individual-level data into age-group-level data.
+To this end, we assign to each individual an inflation expectation equal to the midpoint of the range selected in Table 7 and then use the mean of this midpoint as the inflation expectation of each age-group.